pympk/Use-GitHub-and-Git-in-VScode/README.md

 - The Source Control pane displays several icons at the upper right.
 To begin committing your changes, select the checkmark icon
-- Add a commit message in the text box below the checkmark icon -
+- Add a commit message in the text box below the checkmark icon
+- This line is added in local repo
+-